-Just down the road you will find camping if you want an extended stay right next to Horseneck Beach.
-There are plenty of campsites available, and some even have ocean views.
-Those tend to go quick so reserve early to make sure you get the campsite you’d prefer.
-The campsites can make for a great getaway from the city and have plenty of nature to escape into.
+Just down the road, you will find camping if you want an extended stay right next to Horseneck Beach.
+There are 96 RV-friendly campsites available for you to enjoy, including some that even have ocean views.
+The campsites can make for a great getaway from the city and have plenty of nature surrounding them.
+Peak season at Horseneck Beach State Reservation is during the summer months.

 RV Rentals in Horseneck Beach State Reservation